spdx/spdx-examples/semantics/oci-image.md

 ## Design Goals

-* Separation of layers to ensure OS dependencies and app data can be appended to the approiate layer
+* Separation of layers to ensure OS dependencies and app data can be appended to the appropriate layer
 * Separation of layers to be able to reuse them, for example when describing images  sharing the same base image.
 * No registry or repository information in `PackageName` to ensure SBOM